LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 option selected in the [app settings](#application-settings).

 <p id="hashtag-usage-disclaimer">
-  * note that on different backends the number or days may vary from 1 (single point) to more
+  * note that on different backends the number or days may vary from 1 to 7 days depending on the server
 </p>

 <div align="center">